 Subtitle Women and nonbinary perspectives through the lens

-Description Description Open your eyes to a new world view with 100 women photojournalists’ stories from behind the lens.
+Description Description Open your eyes to a new world view with 100 women and nonbinary photojournalists’ stories from behind the lens.

-From shooting major events such as 9/11 to capturing unseen and misrepresented communities, this book presents a revisionist contemporary history: pour through 30 years of women’s dispatches in 100 photographs.
-Each shot is accompanied by 200 words from the photographer about the experience and the subject, offering fresh insights and a much-needed woman’s perspective.
+From documenting major events such as 9/11 to capturing unseen and misrepresented communities, this book presents a revisionist contemporary history: pore over 50 years of women’s dispatches in 100 photographs.
+Each image is accompanied by 200 words from the photographer about the experience and the subject, offering fresh insights and a much-needed perspective.

 Until we have balanced, representative reporting, the camera cannot offer a mirror to our global society.
-To get the full picture, we need diverse people behind the lens.
+To get the full picture, we need a diverse range of people behind the lens.
 This book offers a first step.